jmettraux/neg/README.md

 A silly little exploration project.

-It could have been "peg" as in "peg, a peg parser" but that would have been presomptuous, it could have been "leg" as in "leg, a leg larser", but that there is already a [leg](http://piumarta.com/software/peg/peg.1.html), so it became "neg" as in "neg, a neg narser".
+It could have been "peg" as in "peg, a peg parser" but that would have been presomptuous, it could have been "leg" as in "leg, a leg larser", but there is already a [leg](http://piumarta.com/software/peg/peg.1.html), so it became "neg" as in "neg, a neg narser".
 It sounds neg-ative, but whatever, it's just a toy project.

 ## Ruby PEG libraries